Product of Tensors and Description of Networks: The Batthacharya-Mesner product

 Yet, the BMP is multilinear, and satisfies some interesting properties.

 .
-We keep our comparison with matrices ($=$ order-$2$ tensors) to show how their behaviour is generalized in case of order-$d$ tensors, with $d>2$.
-Indeed, in the case of order-$2$ tensors, of great relevance is the identity matrix $I$, a square matrix in which all elements of the main diagonal consist of the number 1, while the remaining elements are 0 such that, for each $A,B$ matrices, $AI=A$ and $IB=B$.
-The behaviour of the identity matrix can be generalized for order-$n$ tensors by introducing \textit{multi-identities} and the BMP.
+We keep our comparison with matrices ($=$ order-$2$ tensors) to show how their behavior is generalized in case of order-$d$ tensors, with $d>2$.
+Indeed, in the case $d = 2$, for any matrix $A$ of size $m \times n$, there exist identity matrices $I_m$ and $I_n$ of size $m \times m$ and $n \times n$, respectively, such that $AI_n=A$ and $I_mA=A$.
+The role of the identity matrix can be generalized for order-$n$ tensors by introducing \textit{multi-identities}.

-\begin{definition} For all $j,k= 0,\dots,d-1$ with $j<k$, define the order-$d$ \emph{identitary} tensors $I^{jk}$ by
+\begin{definition} For all $j,k= 1,\dots,d$ with $j<k$, define the order-$d$ \emph{identitary} tensors $I^{j \ k}$ by

 \end{definition}